-The subjects were found to be in a good condition, having regard to age and style of construction.
-No significant defects were identified.
+Generally the subjects were found to be in a fair condition with regards to age and style of construction.
+No obvious significant defects which would affect valuation or mortgage lending security were in evidence.

 The property has been affected by previous movement but within the limitations of the inspection there was no evidence to suggest that this is ongoing.